Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Conclusion

 \section{Conclusion}

-In this study, we propose a Prejudice-Volatility Framework (PVF) to quantify discrimination in LLMs, by considering both their persistent prejudices and preference fluctuations across contexts.
-We automate the context collection process and apply PVF to analyze 12 models, aiming to understand their biased behavior.
-Our results show that PVF offers a more comprehensive and flexible analysis than existing approaches, enabling tracking discrimination risk by identifying sources such as consistently biased preference and preference variation (i.e. $R^p$ and $R^v$), while also facilitating the decomposition of overall discrimination risk into conditional components (i.e. each $r_x$, $r^p_x$ and $r^v_x$) for enhanced interpretability and control.
-Notably, PVF unveils intriguing insights regarding the collective stereotypes perpetuated by LLMs, their correlation with societal factors, and the nuanced characteristics of their decomposed prejudice and volatility risks.
-These findings hold significant implications for discrimination risk management strategies.
-Finally, we underscore the generality and adaptability of this framework, suggesting its potential for measuring inductive biases across various multimodal models when appropriately tailored.
+In this work, we propose the Bias-Volatility Framework (BVF) that measures the parametric biases and generation inconsistencies in large language models (LLMs) and define the mathematical terms that capture statistical properties of the distribution of LLMs' behavior metrics.
+BVF enables the mathematical breakdown of the overall measurement into bias and volatility components, facilitating attribution analysis.
+Using stereotype as a case study, we assess the discrimination risk of LLMs.
+We automate the context collection process and apply BVF to analyze 12 models to understand their biased behavior.
+Our results show that BVF offers a more comprehensive and flexible analysis than existing approaches, enabling tracking discrimination risk by identifying sources such as consistently biased preference and preference variation (i.e. $R^b$ and $R^v$), while also facilitating the decomposition of overall discrimination risk into conditional components (i.e. each $r_x$, $r^b_x$ and $r^v_x$) for enhanced interpretability and control.
+Notably, BVF unveils insights regarding the collective stereotypes perpetuated by LLMs, their correlation with societal factors, the effects of human intervention, and the nuanced characteristics of their decomposed bias and volatility risks.
+These findings hold significant implications for discrimination risk management strategies and agent reward model designs.
+Finally, we underscore the generality and adaptability of this framework, which open up many interesting new opportunities for using it to measure all kinds of parametric biases (i.e., knowledge and stereotypes) across various multimodal models when the behavior metrics, context and bias criterion are appropriately tailored.